[Sarah] Hi I’m Sarah Wagner

 - Amplify your learning with custom videos, animations, and interactives

 This course steps you through each chapter from the textbook.
 Lessons contain a short video from your instructors introducing key insights and curated collections of online resources to expand your knowledge base.
 Exams are divided up into individual quizzes that take 15-20 minutes to complete and provide immediate feedback to correct misconceptions and reinforce important facts.
 An expanded online glossary helps you learn how to express yourself like an ornithologist.
-You will also have the opportunity to have your questions answered by course instructors.

 Curious about the exam questions?Try free sample exam questions